microsoft/pylance-release/docs/settings/python_analysis_packageIndexDepths.md

 ### Q: Can I enable this setting for specific files or projects?

-Currently, the `python.analysis.packageIndexDepths` setting applies globally or per-workspace in VS Code settings.
+**A:** Currently, the `python.analysis.packageIndexDepths` setting applies globally or per-workspace in VS Code settings.
 You can adjust the setting in your workspace's `settings.json` to enable it for a specific project.

 ---

 *For more information on Pylance settings and customization, refer to the **[Pylance Settings and Customization](https://code.visualstudio.com/docs/python/settings-reference)** documentation.*